Back to Blog

 Insufficient funds or limit exceeded.
 Check your account balance and your provider's per-transaction or daily limit.
 Upgrade your verification tier if you need to send more.

 Incorrect recipient card number.
 Double-check every digit of the 16-digit card number and the recipient's name.
-Unlike bank transfers, there is often no name-matching verification - a wrong number sends your money to the wrong person.
+Unlike bank transfers, there is often no name-matching verification.
+A wrong number sends your money to the wrong person.

 Recipient's bank does not support fast funds.
 The transfer has not failed; it is in transit.
 It may arrive in 1 to 3 business days through standard settlement.